 What's at stake in the 2022 midterm elections?

-The 2022 midterm elections this November could be the most consequential in years, possibly defying political history and resetting modern political norms.
+The 2022 midterm elections this November could be the most consequential in years, possibly defying political history and resetting modern political norms as control of the House and Senate will be decided Tuesday.

 Every seat in the House of Representatives is up for grabs, as are 35 U.S. Senate seats and 36 governorships.
 Several more down-ballot races for secretary of state, attorney general or control of state legislatures could have wide-ranging effects on the management of the 2024 presidential elections, as could hot-button issues like abortion rights, climate change and health care.